pixijs/filters/filters/twist/README.md

-# twistFilter
+# TwistFilter

-PixiJS v4 filter to render DisplayObject as twist text.
+PixiJS v4 filter to apply a twist effect to a DisplayObject.

 ## Installation